 Another of the goods that came into Liverpool was timber.
-Most timber arrived from Canada, Scandinavia (particularly Norway, Sweden and Finland) and Russia's Northwest and Baltic (presentday Lithuania, Latvia, Estonia).
+Most timber arrived from Canada, Scandinavia and Russia's Northwest and Baltic (present-day Lithuania, Latvia, Estonia).
 So much timber was imported into Liverpool that a new dock was built in 1859 especially for the timber trade.
 It was called Canada Dock.
 Canada Dock is still in operation today although it now handles bulk cargo and scrap metal.